-Just as for number-line inequalities, my first step is to find the "equals" part.
-For two-variable linear inequalities, the "equals" part is the graph of the straight line; in this case, that means the "equals" part is the line y = 2x + 3:
+Just as for one-variable linear number-line inequalities, my first step for this two-variable linear x,y-plane inequality is to find the "equals" part of the inequality.
+For two-variable linear inequalities, the "equals" part is the graph of the straight line; in this case, that straight line is y = 2x + 3.

-Okay; the line has given me the boundary between the solution "region" and the not-a-solution region.
+Okay; the line has given me the boundary between the solution region (being the portion of the plane that solves the inequality) and the not-a-solution region.

 Naturally, I want below the line.
-So I shade it in:
+So I shade in that portion of the plane: